-On the map, it looked like there is a shortcut that can cross the river and cut the hike in half but I looked around and couldn’t spot it.
+On the map, it looked like there was a shortcut that could cross the river and cut the hike in half but I looked around and couldn’t spot it.

 After continuing along the main trail, you will reach a closed gate at the northern point.
 There will be a small side trail that will cross the river again and connect with the Upper River Loop Trail which I took back to the starting point.